theshaune/fluent/README.md

 - jQuery could clash two classes such as `price`. explore this.

 Consider Removing global stlyes in favour of placeholders and mixins, creating strong specific components should be prioritized over clunky non-specific markup.

+*Explore* a flatter structure, closer to the nature of css.